tnowak22/IBM-M1215-Crossflash/README.md

     ```
     sas3flash.efi -o -e 6
     ```
-10.
+10. Flashing the firmware.

-** Note **  if you need to flash to another firmware, you're on your own with that.
+** Note **  if you need to flash to another firmware, you're on your own.
 Good luck.
 But the steps would look like:
       ```
        sas3flash.efi -f 3008MCTP.fw # update the firmware
        sas3flash.efi -b mptsas3.rom # update the BIOS